Created by Roy Thomas, Dann Thomas, and Brian Murray

-The character of Iron Munro is an amalgam of several Golden Age fictional entities.
-He was created by Roy Thomas to adjust DC's Golden Age continuity after the effects of Crisis on Infinte Earths.
-After Crisis, the timeline of Earth-Two and the Golden Age Justice Society had been merged with that of Earth-One.
-Consequently, there was no longer a Superman in its wartime history.
-Thomas filled the fictional Superman void with two new creations: Iron Munro and the evil Übermensch, of Axis Amerika.
+The character of Iron Munro is a study in the Golden Age history of Superman.
+He is an amalgam of several Golden Age fictional entities, created by Roy Thomas to adjust DC's Golden Age continuity after the effects of Crisis on Infinte Earths.
+After Crisis, Earth-Two (which housed its Golden Age characters) had been merged with of Earth-One.
+Consequently, there was no longer a Superman, Batman, or Wonder Woman in its World War II era.
+Thomas filled thes fictional voids with new creations.
+In the case of Superman, the stongman's essence was split between the hero, Iron Munro, and the evil Übermensch, of Axis Amerika.

-The key elements of this character come from several concepts that are generally considered to have inspired Jerry Siegel when he originally created Superman.
+The key elements of Munro's character come from several others who are generally considered to have inspired Jerry Siegel when he originally created Superman.
 There are three to note: the super-human star of the novel, Gladiator; a science fiction pulp hero called "Aarn Munro"; and Friedrich Nietzsche's concept of the "Übermensch" (which translates to "Superman").

 Philip Wylie's 1930 novel Gladiator (now in the public domain) starred Hugo Danner, a young man with incredible strength, speed, and invulnerability (and good looks).
-In Young All-Stars, Danner is used as Munro's father, and his back story was also adapted from Gladiator.
+In Young All-Stars, Danner is revealed as Iron Munro's father, and his DC back story was adapted from Gladiator.

-The name "Iron Munro" was borrowed from a succession of two Golden Age characters.
+The name "Iron Munro"comes from a succession of two Golden Age characters.
 Aarn Munro was a science fiction hero in the "Flash Gordon" mold, whose genesis was a five-part story, "The Mightiest Machine," by John W. Campbell, Jr. It was published in Astounding Stories by Street and Smith from December 1934 through April 1935 (and collected as a novel in 1947).

 This story was the seed for a comic book character called "Iron Munro," also published by Street and Smith.
 "Iron Munro: The Astounding Man" first appeared in Shadow Comics #1 (1940), and made nine appearances in all.
 This comics hero was a space ranger, not a rough-and-tumble adventurer.

-In 2005, Gladiator was adapted for comics by Howard Chaykin and Russ Heath.
-Legend was a 4-issue limited series pulblished by DC/Wildstorm.
+Gladiator was adapted for comics by Roy Thomas and Tony DeZuniga in Marvel Preview #9 (Winter 1976).
+And in 2005, Gladiator Howard Chaykin and Russ Heath recreated the tale in Legend, a 4-issue limited series pulblished by DC/Wildstorm.

 In 1894, scientist Abednego Danner injected his pregnant wife with special experimental serums.
 As a result, their son Hugo was born with super-human strength.
 Though he lived with his parents throughout his teen years, Hugo left at age eighteen to attend college and see the world.
 In the years that followed, Hugo's special powers led him through a number of adventures, but his unique stature among mortal men forever brought him grief.
 He fought Germans as a freelancer in World War I, and when he returned home, his father was dying.
 (Young All-Stars #29)